Security for costs

 Requests to the Commissioner for security for costs must be made through the IPONZ online case management facility on the proceeding case.

 Process once a request for security is received

-On receiving a request for security for costs, the Commissioner will write to the parties and provide the party from whom security is sought with an opportunity to confirm whether they reside or carry on business in New Zealand.
-The requestor may be given an opportunity to respond if the matter is in dispute.
-Once the Commissioner has considered both the request and the other side’s response the Commissioner may order security for costs.
+On receiving a request for security for costs, the Commissioner will provide the party from whom security is sought with an opportunity to confirm whether they reside or carry on business in New Zealand or, in the case of a request under the 167(1)(b), reasons why they believe they will be able to pay costs.

 The amount of security ordered will usually be the total for all the steps the requestor may do under the scale of costs.
 That is, the maximum that the requestor would be entitled to under the scale should the proceeding progress all the way to a hearing.

 See scale of costs for more information.

 How security is to be paid

 The Commissioner’s order will require the deposit of a sum of money to be held in trust for the requestor pending issue of an order for costs at the conclusion of the substantive proceeding.

 If both parties are represented by professional counsel, the Commissioner’s normal practice is to direct that the security be deposited into the trust account of legal counsel representing the party from whom security is required.
 The money is held in trust for the benefit of the person requesting security for costs in the event an order for costs is made in their favour.

 The parties may otherwise reach an arrangement as to security for costs that the requestor accepts.